Pawventures

 Editorial Team

-Updated February 18, 2026
+Updated February 21, 2026

-Dog-Friendly Seattle: Explore the Emerald City
+Dog-Friendly Seattle: Complete Emerald City 2026 Guide

 This post may contain affiliate links.
 Disclosure

 Seattle is one of those cities where dogs are not just tolerated but truly embedded in the culture.
-With one of the highest rates of dog ownership among major US cities (an estimated 30% of households have at least one dog), Seattle has built an infrastructure around canine companionship that is genuinely impressive.
+With one of the highest rates of dog ownership among major US cities — an estimated 30% of households have at least one dog — Seattle has built an infrastructure around canine companionship that is genuinely impressive.
 Off-leash parks dot every neighborhood.
 Breweries assume your dog is coming.
 Ferries welcome them on board.
 Even the famously gray weather works in your favor, keeping temperatures mild year-round and making outdoor time comfortable for dogs in every season.

 Off-Leash Dog Parks